spack/spack/lib/spack/spack/build_systems/README-intel.rst

 Description
 ~~~~~~~~~~~~

-Spack makes packages available through two routes:
+Spack makes packages available through two routes, let's call them A and B:

-A. Packages pre-installed external to Spack and configured *for Spack*
+A. Packages pre-installed external to Spack and configured *for* Spack
-B. Packages built and installed *by Spack*.
+B. Packages built and installed *by* Spack.

 For a user who is interested in building end-user applications, it should not
 matter through which route any of its dependent packages has been installed.